oferwald/transposh/readme.txt

  * French - [Michel Chaussée](tajimoko.com)

 == Changelog ==
+= 2018/07/21 - 1.0.3 =
+ * Integration of mail functions and notifications
+ * Improvements to the settings interface
+ * Some work on the translation editor (filters, bulk)
+ * Bug fixes
 = 2018/07/21 - 1.0.2 =
  * Allow redirection based on GEO IP detection (extra plugin needed) = 2018/06/27 - 1.0.1 =